pschaus/book_lepl1402/source/part1.rst

 Creating subclasses
 -------------------

 Let's say we are writing a computer game, for example an RPG.
-We implement weapons as objects of the class "Weapon".
-The damage that a weapon can deal depends on its "level".
+We implement weapons as objects of the class :code:`Weapon`.
+The damage that a weapon can deal depends on its level.
 The price of a weapon also depends on its level.
+The code could look like this:

 .. code-block:: java